xMilotas/LiftCalculator/README.md

 This is my first project in Flutter, there are probably a lot of things that could be done more efficient or in a different way - this is my way of learning something new, while giving it a purpose in my day to day life.

 ## Features
 The features are mostly tied to my own usage / gym habits.
 Thus at the moment I only support 1 leader and 1 anchor template.
-(Boring but big and FSL with Widowmakers)
+(Boring But Big and FSL with Widowmakers)

 - Calculate training plan for every lift/week according to the current cycle
 - Stats tracking